Dorothy Paget: Horse racing and gambling

 Although Paget spent today's equivalent of many millions of pounds on bloodstock, Golden Miller and Insurance were by far the best known of her horses.
-They were purchased from Mr. Phillip Carr (the father of A. W. Carr, the Nottinghamshire and England cricket captain) for 12,000 guineas (£441,000 in today's currency) for both of them.
+They were purchased from Mr Phillip Carr (the father of A. W. Carr, the Nottinghamshire and England cricket captain) for 12,000 guineas (£441,000 in today's currency) for both of them.
 Her Derby winner, Straight Deal, was home bred and sire of the Champion Hurdle winner of 1957, Merry Deal, and it was at her Ballymacoll Stud that Arkle was foaled.
 On her death in 1960, Ballymacoll Stud was acquired by the English industrialist, Sir Michael Sobell.

 Her many trainers, seventeen or eighteen in all, included Basil Briscoe, Owen Anthony, Frenchie Nicholson, Fulke Walwyn, Walter Nightingall (under both codes), Henri Jelliss, Sir Gordon Richards and, for a brief period, Fred Darling.
 She was considered a notoriously difficult owner, often phoning her trainer in the middle of the night.
-She famously, and very publicly fell out with Basil Briscoe after Golden Miller's repeated failure to win a second Grand National, despite it being very clear that the horse despised the Aintree course.
-She also threw a screaming fit at Fulke Walwyn after the trainer could 'only' deliver five winners of a six race card.
+She famously, and very publicly fell out with Basil Briscoe after Golden Miller's repeated failure to win a second Grand National, despite it being very clear that the horse disliked the Aintree course.
+She also threw a screaming fit at Fulke Walwyn after the trainer could "only" deliver five winners of a six race card.

 In her early years Paget hunted enthusiastically.

 At the outbreak of war in 1939 and for some five years previously the two biggest racecourse gamblers, as opposed to professional backers, were both women.
 The other was Mrs. J.V.
 Rank (the sister in law of J. Arthur Rank) who, like Paget, had a number of horses in training but nothing like so many.
 Neither would hesitate to have £10,000 (£320,000 in today's money) or more on their horses whenever they ran.

+Dorothy Paget had twenty-one runners in the Grand National (including her post death runner in 1960).
+Her first was Solanum in 1931, who fell at Becher's Brook on the second circuit (fence 22).
+Her racing colours were blue, yellow hoop on body and sleeves, yellow cap with blue hoop.
+Post death, she would have one final runner, Cannobie Lee, who in 1960 refused at Becher's Brook on the second circuit.
+A different set of silks were used for the late Miss Dorothy Paget.
+Brown and pink stripes, white cap.